aviflax/resume/resume.md

 * I’m currently working on [a side project]: an app to help community organizers create digital calendars for their community programs
-* In 2021 I built and launched the website <code>ny.vax.help</code> to help people get appointments for COVID-19 vaccines in New York State ([repo][vax-help-repo])
+* In 2021 I built and launched the Web app <code>ny.vax.help</code> to help people get appointments for COVID-19 vaccines in New York State ([repo][vax-help-repo])
 * In 2018 I released [FC4], an open-source framework for authoring software architecture diagrams